 Use that Edit button to make this list bigger/better.

-WikiEducator https://wikieducator.org - much OER, collaboratively assembled by a global community of educators.
+WikiEducator https://wikieducator.org - much open content, collaboratively assembled by a global community of educators.
 There are also many entire courses (mostly made up of micro-courses) and remixes of those courses.
 Most is in English, but there is some French and other languages, too.
 Also, there’s a full, dedicated Spanish-language- community version: https://es.wikieducator.org

 A good example of a robust, well-developed regional (well, state) OER repository is OERTX, which is built on OER Commons.
 “OERTX Repository is a public digital library of open educational resources for higher education.”
 It is managed by the Texas Higher Education Coordinating Board.